 - A job change results in a need for a different visitation schedule.

 - An older child wishes to live with another parent.

 In Georgia, upon reaching age 11, your child can tell the court where he or she wants to live.
 Every year older your child gets, the more weight the court will give your child’s wishes.
 In the past, a child could decide upon reaching age 14.
 However, today the court has to make a finding that it is in the best interests of the child before child custody can be changed.

 If you are seeking to change child custody or visitation in Georgia, our lawyers are here to advise you.
-Please contact us today and arrange a personal, discreet and helpful consultation.
+Please call 770-888-5120 today and arrange a personal, discreet consultation.